 - Structures associate the people with an environment and also with each other.

 The organization’s surroundings are typically bound with retention facilities and external activities that competitors, ex-employees, and government bodies can use such data storage.
+These stages are essential to the organization’s learning process

 What do humans and organizations do then?